gazebosim/gz-math/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo Math 7.X to 8.X

+### Breaking Changes

+  1. Removed `SphericalCoordinates::CoordinateType::LOCAL2` enum value and fixed the behavior of `LOCAL` coordinates.
+This might result in some computations using `SphericalCoordinates` to output a value that is rotated 180 degrees in heading.

 ## Gazebo Math 6.X to 7.X

 ### Breaking Changes